Waking Up (Topper Headon album)

-Waking Up is the debut solo album by Topper Headon, best known as the drummer of the Clash.
+Waking Up is the debut solo studio album by Topper Headon, best known as the drummer of the Clash.
 The album was released by Mercury in 1986 with a cover photograph taken by Tim White.
 "Leave It to Luck" was released as a single and as part of an EP.
 The album was dedicated to the memory of Pete Farndon.